-The intermediate course is also free but comes with some DVDs that you can purchase for some extra education.
-You do learn a lot in this free course, but if you really want to go above and beyond in your understanding of the guitar, the DVDs really help.
+The intermediate course is also free but comes with some DVDs that you can purchase for some extra education and theory.
+You do learn a lot of tricks in this free course, but if you really want to go above and beyond in your understanding of the guitar, the DVDs really help.

-This course is great to enter in if you are someone who has already completed the beginner’s course or who has had some basic training on the guitar in a properly structured manner; if you have ever completed any online training or in-person guitar lessons.
+This course is great to enter in if you are some of the people who have already completed the beginner’s course or who have had some basic training on the guitar in a properly structured manner; if you have ever completed any online training or in-person guitar lessons.

-The courses that Justin’s Guitar offers through their style modules offers a mix of both free and paid courses.
+The courses that Justin’s Guitar offers through their style modules offers a mix of both free video basic lessons and paid instructional videos courses.

 I am more of an independent physical learner and I found that the teaching style that Justin employs is not only easy to understand, but his directions are very clear and concise.
 I also enjoyed how all of the videos that I used from Justin’s site all had subtitles, which really came in handy because there were certain times where his accent was very clear.